victorpoughon/torchlensmaker/roadmap.md

 ## Make the principal axis X

-* Surface() flips about the Y=X axis, by swapping coordinates
+Option 1: Surface() also flips about the Y=X axis, swapping coordinates Option 2: Update all shapes axes
-* Principal axis is now the X axis

-tlm.Offset  :  X, Y offset
-tlm.Gap     :  X only offset (principal axis) tlm.AbsolutePosition : Fixed absolute positioning, ignore previous stack positioning

-Relative placers can be fixed or use nn.Parameter.

 With clever internal reparametrization or regularization, can implement optimizable gaps with ranges. e.g.: